Robert W. Easley - 29th Mayor Of Tampa

 Term: March 9, 1894 - March 8, 1895

-Born on a plantation in Pototoc, Mississippi, Robert Easley was an attorney by profession but shortly after his arrival in Tampa in 1891 he became business manager and co-owner of the Tampa Tribune.
-Easley's business skills and legal experience lead to his becoming President of the Tampa and Palmetto Beach Railroad.
+Born on a plantation in Pontotoc, Mississippi, Robert W. Easley was an attorney by profession.
+Shortly after his arrival in Tampa in 1891, he became business manager and co-owner of the Tampa Tribune.
+Easley's business skills and legal experience led to Easley to become President of the Tampa and Palmetto Beach Railroad.
 He later established the Florida Loan and Investment Company.
 Easley was also a developer of East Tampa.

-In poor health, Easley declined to campaign for re-election as mayor and, in April 1895, returned to his native Mississippi where he died on August 14, 1896.
+In poor health, Easley declined to campaign for reelection as mayor.
+In April of 1895, he returned to Mississippi where he died from tuberculosis on August 14, 1896.

 Sources for this Biographical Sketch: